seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 **This makes 2 billion pairs to evaluate**: 200,000 x 200,000 divided by 2 (because when we compared journal A to B, no need to compare journal B to A again).

+Pairwise comparisons go something like:

+for each journal in journals
+    visit all other journals
+      so that you examine each pair.
+      count how many authors have published in the 2 journals of each pair.

+This exceedinly simple.
+But if you don't find tricks to speed up things, even at 1,000 pairs examined per second, **it will take 23 days to examine all 2 billion pairs 🥲**.

+**The goal of this part of the project is to go down to hours, not days** to compute these 2B similarities.

 ➡ *Hardware and stack*

 It is a conscious decision not to go for clusters, GPUs and cloud infrastructure where possible, in order to lower the barrier of entry for those who would like to contribute or just fork and run the project by themselves.